-then one night i had an idea for a song and nothing to record it on. both flip cameras (there were two by now) were full. the pentax was full and its battery was dead. and it was four in the morning, so recording the thing downstairs wasn’t an option.
+One night I had an idea for a song and nothing to record it on.
+Both Flip cameras (there were two by now) were full.
+The Pentax was full and its battery was dead.
+And it was four in the morning, so recording the thing downstairs wasn’t an option.

-i remembered that my laptop came with garageband already installed. i’ve never worked much with recording software unless i want to drastically alter the pitch of an entire song after the fact (which has only happened a few times), but i needed to make an exception here to preserve the idea before it grew murky in my mind.
+I remembered my new-ish laptop came with GarageBand already installed.
+I’ve never worked much with recording software unless I want to drastically alter the pitch of an entire song after the fact (which has only happened a few times), but I needed to make an exception here to preserve the idea before it grew murky in my mind.

-so i used garageband for the first time ever. i was surprised by the quality of the laptop’s built-in microphone. it didn’t sound nearly as awful as i thought it would. i recorded acoustic guitar and a lead vocal on one live track, added midi upright bass and fake wurlitzer (playing the notes on the computer’s keyboard instead of lugging an instrument with midi capabilities up the stairs, which was about as weird as it sounds…i think J or K operates as the D key), threw in some additional vocals with a pitch-shifting effect to make myself sound like a lady (because why not?), and found myself with something crawling toward a song.
+So I used GarageBand for the first time ever.
+I was surprised by the quality of the laptop’s invisible built-in microphone.
+It didn’t sound nearly as awful as I thought it would.
+I recorded acoustic guitar and a lead vocal on one live track, added midi upright bass and fake Wurlitzer (playing the notes on the computer’s keyboard instead of lugging an instrument with midi capabilities up the stairs, which was about as weird as it sounds…I think J or K operates as the D key), threw in some additional vocals with a pitch-shifting effect to make myself sound like a lady (because why not?), and found myself with something crawling toward a song.

-it’s a properly-recorded song now, but i kept as much of the feeling of the initial 4:00 a.m. improvisation as i could, right down to the half-garbled singing. the fidelity is better in the final recording, there’s no midi anything, and there’s a bit more going on sonically, but i kept the pitch-shifting effect (because, again, why not?) and the words are still mostly gibberish. they just felt like the right words and not-words to sing.
+It’s a properly-recorded song now, but I kept as much of the feeling of the initial 4:00 a.m. improvisation as I could, right down to the half-garbled singing.
+The fidelity is better in the final recording, there’s no midi anything, and there’s a bit more going on sonically, but I kept the pitch-shifting effect (because, again, why not?) and the words are still mostly gibberish.
+They felt like the right words and not-words to sing.